Hourhawk/Number/README.md

 ---

 ## What is this?
-Number is a 2D Game Engine built for the web.
-The Engine runs on Javascript Canvas w/ HTML5.
+Number is a 2D Game Engine built for the web - developed using JS Canvas w/ HTML5.

 ## Documentation & Demo
 **Quickstart:** A demo can be found in the `demo/` directory - just open up `demo.html` and you're off to the races!